Improving Indoor Air Quality—Community Spotlight

 GreenRoots is a resident-led, grassroots organization with 30 years of achieving environmental justice and public health victories in Chelsea and East Boston, Massachusetts.
 GreenRoots’ mission is to achieve environmental justice and greater quality of life through collective action, unity, and youth leadership.
 GreenRoots’ vision is shaped by our collective lived experiences.
 GreenRoots’ multiprong, resident-led approach for environmental justice and public health includes the following programs: Environmental Justice, Waterfront Access, Anti-Displacement, Food Justice and Urban Agriculture, Youth Leadership, Transit Justice, Energy Democracy, Climate Justice and Resiliency, Greater Open and Green Space, Improved Public Health, and Air and Water Quality.

 What are some unique and innovative programs or services offered by your organization?
 Or: Tell us about a current project that excites you.
-Or: What has been a win/top accomplishment that makes you proud?
+Or: What has been a win or top accomplishment that makes you proud?

 A recent unique and innovative approach we are excited to share more about is how we used graphics and comics as a unique and innovative method to inform community members and legislators about air quality in Chelsea and East Boston.
 We developed two bilingual comics and brief graphics to disseminate air quality information and quick strategies for immediately improving indoor air quality such as venting while cooking, eliminating chemical cleaners and sprays, and using fans.
 In addition to the comics, we have complemented our community organizing strategies with advocacy through drafting air quality legislation, which we are working to get passed statewide.